 5 Irish Sayings To Make People Believe You’re Really Irish At Patty In The Parc

 There is a saying that “Everyone’s a little Irish on St. Patrick’s Day.”
 There is no doubt that saying comes from the celebration that honors Ireland’s favorite Saint.
 To be Irish is to share a love of life, friends and drink.
 If you ask me, the Irish spirit seems to be very kindred to the Cajun spirit.
 Maybe that’s why we always have such a good time when we get together for Patty in the Parc.
-This year’s celebration is tomorrow (Saturday).
+This year’s celebration is Saturday.
 The gates will open at Parc International at 5pm.
-There will be music from Wayne Toups, The Todd O’Neil Band and The Chee Weez.
+There will be music from Spank the Monkey, Stevie B, and The Molly Ringwalds

 Since almost everyone in attendance will claim to be just a little bit Irish, you might as well take it step further and learn a little Irish slang to prove you are telling the truth when you ask someone to “Kiss Me, I’m Irish”

 Mon We Get Langers

 At first you might think this isn't Irish, it's Jamaican!
 Don't fret and put your head in dreadlocks.
 It is Irish and it means, "Ok, let's go drinking".
 I am pretty sure you will find more than a few friends to join you every time you say this one.

 This is the phrase that you hope you'll hear if you ask someone to get you a beer or a drink of Jameson Irish Whiskey.
 Divil A Bother means, not a problem.
 Since we'll have plenty to drink and lots of great music having a great time at Patty in the Parc will 'divil a bother'.